 # Correct

-How is /cost misinterpreted by 60% of users?
+How is /cost misinterpreted by many?

 Severity: Warning